s3yonsei/rewind_serverless/README.md

 ### Checkpoint and Rewind
 The `checkpoint` system call captures a snapshot of the memory of the calling process using REWIND's schemes.
-The `rewind` system call restores the memory of the calling process according to the REWIND scheme.
+The `rewind` system call rewinds the memory of the calling process according to the REWIND scheme.
 Handling both file snapshots and file rewinds is managed by `file_rewinder.py`.
 The checkpoint and rewind operations are initiated from the launcher process.
 Below is an example code snippet in the file `rewind_serverless/runtime/mem-file/core/python3Action/lib/launcher.py`.